continuouspipe/continuouspipe/documentation/content/faq/how-do-I-add-basic-http-authentication-to-an-application.md

     weight: 50
 ---

 The publicly exposed end points are accessible by anyone by default.
-If you are using one of the standard dockerfiles from https://github.com/continuouspipe/dockerfiles for Apache or Nginx then you can enable basic auth with environment variables:
+If you are using one of the [ContinuousPipe dockerfiles](https://github.com/continuouspipe/dockerfiles) for [Apache](https://github.com/continuouspipe/dockerfiles/tree/master/php-apache#basic-authentication) or [Nginx](https://github.com/continuouspipe/dockerfiles/tree/master/php-nginx#basic-authentication) then you can enable basic auth with environment variables:

 ```
 tasks: